-Melendres Court Order Compliance Chart
+Melendres Court's Order Compliance Chart

-The Melendres Court Order Compliance Chart (Appendix A) was developed from information provided in the Monitor's 14th Quarterly Report (covering the reporting period of July 1, 2017-September 30, 2017).
-This quarterly report from MCSO includes compliance ratings from the First and Second Supplemental Order issued by the Honorable G. Murray Snow.
+The Melendres Court's Order Compliance Chart (Appendix A) was developed from information provided in the Monitor's 17th Quarterly Report.
+This Report from MCSO includes compliance ratings from the First and Second Orders issued by the Hon.
+G. Murray Snow.
 The Monitor rates MCSO compliance in two phases.
 Phase 1 compliance assessment entails a consideration of "whether requisite policies and procedures have been developed and approved and agency personnel have received documented training on their content."
 Phase 2 compliance is "generally considered operational implementation" and must comply "more than 94% of the time or in more than 94% of the instances being reviewed."
-The status of "deferred" is used in circumstances in which the Monitor is unable to fully determine compliance due to a lack of data or information or in situations where MCSO is fulfilling the requirements of the paragraph in practice, but has not yet published a formal policy memorializing the paragraph's requirements.
+The status of "deferred" is used in circumstances in which the Monitor is unable to fully determine compliance due to a lack of data or information or in situations where MCSO is fulfilling the requirements of the Paragraph in practice but has not yet published a formal policy memorializing the Paragraph's requirements.

-The Monitor assesses MCSO's compliance with 99 paragraphs of the First Order, and 114 paragraphs of the Second Order, for a total of 213 paragraphs.
-According to the Monitor's 14th Quarterly Report, MCSO is in Phase 1 compliance with 73 of the First Order Paragraphs and 78 of the Second Order paragraphs.
-MCSO is in Phase 2 compliance with 61 of the First Order paragraphs and 75 of the Second Order paragraphs.
-Factoring the requirements of both Court Orders, MCSO is in Phase 1 compliance with 151 paragraphs, 79% overall rating, and in Phase 2 compliance with 136 paragraphs, a 65% overall rating.
+The Monitor assesses MCSO's compliance with 99 Paragraphs of the First Order, and 114 Paragraphs of the Second Order, for a total of 213 Paragraphs.
+According to the Monitor's 17th Quarterly Report, MCSO is in Phase 1 compliance with 73 of the First Order Paragraphs and 81 of the Second Order Paragraphs.
+MCSO is in Phase 2 compliance with 65 of the First Order Paragraphs and 91 of the Second Order Paragraphs.
+Factoring the requirements of both Court Orders, MCSO is in Phase 1 compliance with 154 Paragraphs, an 81% overall rating, and in Phase 2 compliance with 156 Paragraphs, a 73% overall rating.